ltest-dev/LTest/luncov/README.markdown

 LUncov offers three ways to detect infeasible requirements:

-  - Value analysis: global analysis, done only once for every label
+  - Evolved Value Analysis: global analysis, done only once for every label
   - Weakest precondition: done once per label
   - Their combination

 Installation
 ------------

-LUncov requires Frama-C (Chlorine or latter) to be installed.
-A patch is available for Frama-C-Chlorine (Chlorine.patch).
+LUncov requires Frama-C 21.1 (Scandium) and OCaml 4.10.0 to be installed.
 To install it run the following two commands in LUncov's directory:

+    autoconf
+    ./configure
     make
     make install